 Horseshoe Falls, a Telford designed weir shaped, feeds water into the canal from the River Dee and is shaped as its name would suggest.

-The falls can be accessed from the car park and picnic area at Llantysilio Green, but as it’s less than 2-mile walk along the towpath from Llangollen you’ll have no trouble getting there and back in the space of a morning or afternoon if you’d prefer to leave your car parked in the town.
+The falls can be accessed from the car park and picnic area at Llantysilio Green, but as it’s less than a 2-mile walk along the towpath from Llangollen you’ll have no trouble getting there and back in the space of a morning or afternoon if you’d prefer to leave your car parked in the town.

 Horse Drawn Boat

-If you’d prefer to experience the canal with your feet up, then you can choose to travel on a motorised canal boat, which operates all year round.
+If you’d prefer to experience the canal with your feet up, then you can choose to travel on a motorized canal boat, which operates all year round.
 During the warmer months, you can even enjoy the scenic route along the canal via a traditional horse-drawn boat!

 These boat trips tend to be pretty popular, especially during peak season, so you’ll want to make sure you remember to book your tickets in advance.
 Adult tickets are priced at £13.50 and family tickets (2 adults, 2 children) are available for the discounted price of £40.